Second Australian senator forced to resign over dual citizenship violation

 Australia's constitution bars anyone "who is under any acknowledgment of allegiance obedience or adherence to a foreign power, or is a subject or a citizen or entitled to the rights or privileges of a subject or a citizen of a foreign power" from serving in Parliament.

+Waters said she'd renounce her Canadian citizenship but did not answer what's next for her career.

+"I'm not too sure what the future holds for me.
+It's a discussion I'll have with my party and of course my family," she said at her news conference.

-Waters was prompted to investigate her citizenship status after her fellow Greens party member, Scott Ludlam, announced he was resigning after learning he held dual New Zealand-Australian citizenship.
+Waters was prompted to investigate her citizenship status after fellow Greens party member and deputy co-leader Scott Ludlam announced he was resigning after learning he held dual New Zealand-Australian citizenship.
 His family left New Zealand when he was 3 years old and moved to Australia before he turned 9.

 "This was my error, and I should have checked," Ludlam said in a statement Friday.
 "I am personally devastated to learn that an avoidable oversight a decade ago compels me to leave my colleagues, supporters and wonderful team."